zchee/neovim-wiki/Related-projects.md

-### Read this

-1. If you are working on a Neovim-related project, include it below!
+If you are working on a Neovim-related project, include (alphabetically) it below!

-1. Keep it sorted alphabetically, ignoring case.
-Unsorted entries will be removed from time to time!
-1. Disclaimer: The projects below might be experimental and not ready for end users.
+- Note: Some of these projects are _experimental_ (i.e., unstable).

 ### GUI